Jake CoffmanSoftware Developer

 Then I moved on to doing low level network programming on a 3-D distributed simulation of fighter jets at Boeing.
 I started to pick up web development while I was there, too.

-I then moved to a startup called Appistry where I helped create an ETL system that took HL7 data and transformed it into SQL.
+Next I worked at a startup called Appistry where I helped create an ETL system that took HL7 data and transformed it into SQL.
 I created a search interface for that data and various other "Big Data" web interfaces.

-Now I am at World Wide Technology where I work on a variety of web-based technologies.
-I am the principal developer behind the ATC Lab Gateway and related technologies.
-I have open sourced a port of Apache Guacamole's guacamole-client.
+Now I am at World Wide Technology where I am the principal developer behind the ATC Lab Gateway.

 I like game development and have been working on games in my free time.
 Game development is refreshing and completely unlike web development which I have been doing for my day job.
 Working in 2D and 3D with physics engines is a fun challenge.